Expedite initiatives to save our tigers

 THE Wildlife Conservation Society Malaysia Programme (WCS Malaysia) is heartened by the news that the Wildlife Conservation (Amendment) Bill 2021 has been passed, which provides heftier punishments for wildlife offenders (“Amendments to Act 716 more responsive to wildlife conservation current needs – Energy and Natural Resources Minister Datuk Seri Takiyuddin Hassan”, theSun, Oct 26).

-Some of the notable amendments include an increase in fines of up to RM1 million for certain offences, and an increase in jail terms up to fifteen years for others.
+Some of the notable amendments include an increase in fines of up to RM1 million for certain offences, and an increase in jail terms up to 15 years for others.

 WCS Malaysia commends the Energy and Natural Resources Ministry and Wildlife and National Parks Department for spearheading the passing of this Bill, and looks forward to it being formally gazetted to potentially further deter poachers from carrying out their illegal activities.